foolmarks/dogs-vs-cats/README.md

 + Images are read from disk using the flow_from_directory() method.
 + On-the-fly image augmentation is used:
+  + Normalization of pixel values from 0:255 to 0:1
-  + images are resized to 200 x 200 using bilinear interpolation.
+  + Images are resized to 200 x 200 using bilinear interpolation.
-  + random flipping along the vertical axis.
+  + Random flipping along the vertical axis.
-  + random vertical and horizontal shifts.
+  + Random vertical and horizontal shifts.
-  + shuffling of the images between epochs.
+  + Shuffling of the images between epochs.
 + Early stopping of training if the validation accuracy stops increasing for a certain number of epochs.
   + The CNN parameters from the epoch with the best validation accuracy are automatically restored after training stops.
 + Saving of the trained model as JSON and HDF5 files.